IN MEMORY of our dear friend and a remarkable artist

 “My paintings are not about me; they are about you.”

 “Painting for me is an activity not unlike playing jazz.
 With jazz I require interaction with other people to find that state where I am, in effect, watching myself play.
 If all is going well I can achieve a similar “state of grace” while in the act of painting.
 I paint to find that space.
 The resultant painting doesn’t make the viewer privy to any great “truth”.
 He is the same as one who listens to music– he is afforded the opportunity to retrace the artist’s steps and become an interpreter.
 This activity is the audiences’ source of gratification,” Brian Burke.

 Born in Charlottetown PEI, Burke studied design at Holland College (1971-73), and Fine Art at Nova Scotia College of Art & Design (1974).
-He lives in PEI and Switzerland.
-Burke’s work has been supported by the PEI Council of the Arts and Canada Council for the Arts.
+He lived in PEI and Switzerland.
+Burke’s work was supported by the PEI Council of the Arts and Canada Council for the Arts.
 It has been exhibited in numerous public galleries in group and solo exhibitions and at international art fairs and is in many collections in Canada, the U.S. and Europe.
-Burke’s recent projects include the completion of a commission for the Confederation Centre Art Gallery.
+Burke completed a commission for the Confederation Centre Art Gallery (PEI) in 2005.

 A group exhibition exploring figure and featuring new pieces from gallery artists Brian Burke, Michael Harrington and Marcus Jones is the subject matter of the next exhibition at Studio 21, running from September 15 through to October 11, 2017.
 In contrast to abstract art, figurative art is a diverse category that ranges from realism to…Read More